carseven/go-fullstack-template/readme.md

 - [ ] Load language translation from JSON file instead of struct
 - [ ] Swagger for documenting the APIs
 - [ ] Documentation page
-- [ ] CLI tool to create the boilerplate or just create a fmk?
+- [ ] Default error handling, 404 not found and other methods
+- [x] Video streaming use case
 - [ ] Observability
 - [x] Generate the same template but for static files (Example: Blog)
 - [x] Dev and Prod mode